What is considered a transfer student?

 •Any work transferred to Jacksonville University will be entered on the JU transcript as hours earned only and will not be used in computation of the grade point average.

-•A maximum of 60 semester hours or 95 quarter hours of transfer credit will be accepted from community college
+•A maximum of 60 semester hours of transfer credit will be accepted from community college.

 •The final 30 semester hours toward a bachelor’s degree must be completed at Jacksonville University.